SiloCityLabs/blog/content/post/2018/2018-01-10-blocking-exit-intent-popups.md

 Specifically I want to block Ouibounce ([demo][4]) and OptIn Monster ([demo][5]).
 Bounce Exchange is another infamous one but I couldn't find a demo to test on.
 [This Metafilter topic][6] tipped me off to the main culprits: Javascript's mouseleave and mouseout events.
 So many sites have these popups that it's not practical to block on a site-by-site basis.
 Disabling all Javascript is too heavy handed.

-While researching I was able to block the modals per-website using uBlock Origin's _script:inject(&#8230;)_.
+While researching I was able to block the modals per-website using uBlock Origin's _script:inject(...)_.
 Specifically the _[addEventListener-defuser.js][7]_ is used in some filters to prevent JS click popups.
 Unfortunately the script injection intentionally doesn't accept wildcards so I can't use it globally.

 I made a Userscript to do the same thing and it's working for Greasemonkey and Tampermonkey.
 This runs on **all** http and https pages and overrides the mouseleave and mouseout events.
 If some popup still appear try adding _//@run-at document-start_ so that it registers earlier.
 It will probably break some UIs but it's an acceptable tradeoff to me.
 URLs can be excluded if needed.
 I don't really plan on supporting such a simple script so it's &#8220;licensed&#8221; under 0BSD.
 You're free to use, copy, and edit.
 Have fun: